Motty-dev/MottyZeltzer_BookStoreAPI/README.md

 4. The database is in the Atlas cloud. it will be connected remotely.

 5. You can click the button and fork the postman's collection and its testing enevironment.

+6. All routes are protected. create user first so the JWT environment variable will get the token value.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/16110378-09602018-bb92-448d-811b-60ebfa9e7332?action=collection%2Ffork&collection-url=entityId%3D16110378-09602018-bb92-448d-811b-60ebfa9e7332%26entityType%3Dcollection%26workspaceId%3D8a4445f3-3425-42bd-a8bf-459af8b49e69#?env%5BBookSotreAPI%5D=W3sia2V5IjoiVVJMIiwidmFsdWUiOiJodHRwOi8vbG9jYWxob3N0OjMwMDAvIiwiZW5hYmxlZCI6dHJ1ZSwidHlwZSI6ImRlZmF1bHQifSx7ImtleSI6IkpXVCIsInZhbHVlIjoiIiwiZW5hYmxlZCI6dHJ1ZSwidHlwZSI6ImRlZmF1bHQifV0=)